-There are two other caves in the area, but neither have paths to them and both could be better reached by water.
-While standing atop the cliffs, I kept my distance from the edge, but Kris happily explored the overhanging rocks (nearly causing me a panic attack).
-With more time, we could have spent an entire afternoon looking out at the wide expanse of blue ocean, but we had our sights set on making it to the crater, so on we went.
+There are two other caves in the area that we could see from the clifftop, but neither have paths to them.
+We determined both could be better reached by boat.
+While standing atop the cliffs, I kept my distance from the edge, but Kris happily explored the overhanging rocks.
+Use caution when exploring.

-We also just happened to catch Kris timed our hike perfectly to watch the daily LAN flight from Santiago landing at the airport.
+Kris (being the aviation geek that he is) timed our hike perfectly so that we were in an optimal position to watch the daily LAN flight from Santiago landing at the airport.

-When we finally climbed the last three steps to Rano Kau crater’s edge, I was awe-struck.
-The extinct volcanic crater nearly 1km wide is filled with fresh water and reeds.
-The colors were so vibrant I had to blink to make sure it was real.
+When we finally climbed the last three steps to Rano Kau crater’s edge, we were absolutely awe-struck.
+The extinct volcanic crater – nearly 1km wide – is filled with fresh water and reeds.
+The vibrant colors almost didn’t look real.

-The southwestern wall takes the brunt of the harsh elements (wind, rain, and salt) and is crumbling under the pressure.
+The southwestern wall of the crater takes the brunt of the harsh elements (wind, rain, and salt) and is crumbling under the pressure.
 Nicknamed ‘the bite,’ this missing section is a window to the vast ocean; a striking contrast between containment and freedom.

-From Rano Kau, it’s a 15 minute walk to Orongo, where historic stone dwellings cling to the side of the cliff overlooking the ocean and the site of the Birdman Competition.
-The era of the Birdman Competition on Easter Island occured post-Moai.
+From Rano Kau, it’s a 15-minute walk to Orongo, where historic stone dwellings cling to the side of the cliff overlooking the ocean.
+The historic location was the site of the tribe’s Birdman Competition.
+The era of the Birdman Competition on Easter Island occurred post-Moai.
 For one and a half centuries, tribes participated in the games, with the last race taking place in 1866.

 The Birdman Competition was a test of strength.
 It took place in the spring when the Sooty Tern (a seabird) migrated to Motu Nui, the furthest of the three islets beyond the cliff walls, to lay its eggs.
 The competitors, young men representing their tribe, were tasked with scaling down the walls, swimming out to Motu Nui and capturing an egg.
 The first to bring an safely to Orongo was the winner.
 The victorious tribe would gain great benefit over the other tribes and their leader would be placed in the highest stature.

 The hike back to town was a breeze, mostly because it was downhill (minus our one incident of a bovine roadblock).
-Once back in Hanga Roa, we enjoyed a much needed empanada and Escudo.
+Once back in Hanga Roa, we enjoyed a much needed empanada and beer before heading back to Tahai to enjoy sunset.
 Saludos!

 Like what you’re reading?
 Join the journey!